-I have always collected gems and rocks but when I first saw a blue spinel and Burmese peridot I began to covet these gems.
+I have always collected gems and rocks but when I first saw a blue spinel and a Burmese peridot I began to covet these gems.
 Before the price exploded I managed to make an amazing collection of both.
-Blue spinel I was originally purchasing at 200.00 a carat and now the price has soared to as high as 2500.00+ per carat and I am so glad I bought when I did.
+Blue spinel, I was originally purchasing at 200.00 a carat and now the price has soared to as high as 2500.00+ per carat and I am so glad I bought when I did.
 When I add a piece to my collection now I have to really haggle.

 I buy these stones from miners and gem agents in Pakistan, Sri Lanka (Ceylon), Burma, Africa, Australia, and Thailand, to name nut a few of the 57 countries we buy from.
 It has taken me years to build up the trust and connections I have.
 No jewelry store in America, I dare say, could compete with me on price comparing apples to apples.
 Most jewels know little to nothing about colored gems, their quality factors nor their value.

 My collection is large and my gems were purchased very close to the mine and picked up in trade for rare gem rough and faceted gems I owned.
 I have some of the finest and most unusual colored gems on the market but my favorite material is in the blue range, like sapphires, blue spinel, apatite, aquamarine and some opals.